 What explains the positive effects of job loss on political entry?
 Economic theories of political selection model the decision to run for office as a trade-off between the expected benefits from holding office and the costs of running \citep{Black1972, Caselli2004, Messner2004}.
 A layoff decreases the opportunity costs of entering politics by lowering the private-sector outside options and increasing the time available for political engagement.
 The size and granularity of our data enable us to examine heterogeneity in treatment effects and to test for the role of the opportunity cost channel in driving the increase in political entry after job loss.
-We start by exploiting local variation in councilor salaries -- that depend on the size of Brazilian municipalities \citep{Ferraz2011} -- and individual variation in workers' predicted income losses.
-The former captures the financial attractiveness of a political career, while the latter captures the severity of the drop in private-sector opportunities predicted from individual observables and labor market characteristics.
-We find larger layoff effects on candidacies in municipalities with higher wage caps, with no corresponding effects for memberships.
-Consistently, the increase in candidacies is highest among individuals who are predicted to face the greatest income loss due to a layoff.
+We start by exploiting individual variation in workers' predicted income losses from the layoff and local variation in councilor salaries which depend on the size of Brazilian municipalities \citep{Ferraz2011}.
+The former captures the severity of the drop in private-sector opportunities predicted from individual observables and labor market characteristics, while the latter captures the financial attractiveness of a political career.
+We find larger layoff effects on candidacies among individuals who are predicted to face the greatest income loss due to a layoff.
+Consistently, the increase in candidacies is highest in municipalities with higher wage caps, with no corresponding effects for memberships.
 Together, these results show the importance of monetary incentives for individuals' decision to enter politics following a job loss.